cartopher/Christopher.Charles---Data.GIS.Portfolio/Python-DataTables-SeabornHeatmaps.md

 # **Creating Data Tables using Seaborn Heat Maps**

-The Python script is designed to create a standard data table from a Seaborn heatmap to display soil health data in a PDF format.
-Below is a step-by-step breakdown of what each major segment of the code does:
+The script is designed to produce a visual representation, specifically a heatmap in standard table form, of soil health data collected from the Bamberger Wildlife Preserve.
+The table is saved as a PDF document.
+Key steps in the process include:

 1. **Environment Setup:**
    - Imports necessary libraries for file operations, data manipulation, visualization, and PDF output.